inyama/lithuania/README.md

 /votes?userId={rId}&currentTime ={time} GET - returns all vote records for user with given userId for for currentTime time

+## VotesStatistic

 /votesStatistic - provides vote statistics. how much votes has each restaurant

 This part works with
 StatisticItem: